AdrianoP2027/Fridge-Flow/README.md

 The core inventory system, planning configuration, recipe database, optimization engine, sequential inventory simulation, meal generation, shopping-gap analysis, remaining inventory tracking, efficiency scoring, and responsive user interface were implemented as part of the project.

 FridgeFlow was also used as an experiment in AI-assisted software development and prompt engineering, exploring how AI can work alongside human decision-making throughout the software development process.

+© 2026 Adriano P. | AI-Assisted Project

+Developed with AI-assisted tools and third-party resources.
+Please do not copy, redistribute, or reuse the code without my permission.